amyrman/edu-grad-pathforward/README.md

 * Backend: Spring Boot
 * Database: MySQL
 * Planning: Azure DevOps
-* Design: Figma and Lucid Chart
+* Design: Figma and Lucidchart

 A report is being written that documents the process of planning and building the web platform.